Bad Wolves: Hiring of Daniel "DL" Laskiewicz, Dear Monsters, and departure of Chris Cain (2021–2022)

-Die About It (2023–present)
+Die About It and lineup change (2023–2026)

 In 2023, Doc Coyle started touring with Ice Nine Kills, filling in for Dan Sugarman while on recovery from cancer.
 In July, Max Karon announced that he is no longer touring with Bad Wolves, but still helping with songwriting.
 On July 21, Bad Wolves released their first single, "Bad Friend", off their fourth album.

 Near the end of January 2024, Bad Wolves officially welcomed former Issues guitarist AJ Rebollo into the band, with Rebollo having toured with the band in 2023 following the departure of Max Karon.
 Along with the announcement the band unveiled their new song, "Knife" which includes Rebollo's vocals as well.

 On April 2, 2025, guitarist Doc Coyle and bassist Kyle Konkiel departed the band.
-Former guitarist Chris Cain returned to the band, while Kevin Creekman, who appeared in the band's music video for the song "Killing Me Slowly" was announced as the band's new bassist.
-Creekman also played bass with Vext's solo band.
-These changes leave Cain and Boecklin as the only two original members left in the band.
+Former guitarist Chris Cain returned to the band, while Kevin Creekman, who appeared in the band's music video for the song "Killing Me Slowly", was announced as the band's new bassist.
+In June 2025, vocalist Daniel "DL" Laskiewicz joined Falling in Reverse as their touring bassist, leading to speculation about his continued involvement in Bad Wolves.

+On June 29, 2026, Bad Wolves officially confirmed Laskiewicz's departure from the band.

+Paint It Red and new Singer KillBoy (2026–present)

+BAD WOLVES introduction their new singer Sara "Killboy" Skinner, and Derek Bolman (ex-Sworn In) as the band's new vocalist and bassist, as they returned with their new single and music video "Paint It Red".

+BAD WOLVES founder, drummer and songwriter John Boecklin on introducing Killboy said "When we started looking for the next voice of BAD WOLVES, we weren't looking for someone to fill a spot; we were looking for someone who could help push this band into its next chapter.
+The first time I heard Sara sing, I knew she was different," he continued.
+"She has an incredible voice, undeniable presence, and the kind of versatility that allows us to take our songwriting to places we've never gone before.
+Beyond the talent, she's brought a renewed energy and excitement into this band.
+Sara isn't here to recreate the past, she's here to help us build the future".